22940dev/port-jarvis/content/notes/how-to-shrink-linux-virtual-disk-vmware/index.md

 Obviously, this is a really annoying way to perform a feature that only takes one click to execute on Windows virtual machines.
 I don't recommend going through this entire process every time you delete a few random files.
 However, if you notice the free space on your host OS is mysteriously lower than it should be, the time this takes can be well worth it.

 Let's hope this will be integrated in VMware Tools in the near future – feel free to [nudge VMware about it](https://my.vmware.com/group/vmware/get-help?p_p_id=getHelp_WAR_itsupport&p_p_lifecycle=0&_getHelp_WAR_itsupport_execution=e1s2) in the meantime!

-* * *

-### Update (Dec.
-30, 2018):

-The open-source version of VMware Tools for Linux, [open-vm-tools](https://github.com/vmware/open-vm-tools), has added a simple command to automate the above steps in the latest version.
-Make sure you have the latest update through either apt or yum, and then run the following command in the **guest** terminal:

-    vmware-toolbox-cmd disk shrink /

-Thank you to [commenter Susanna](https://jake.wordpress.com/2018/12/04/how-to-shrink-linux-virtual-disk-vmware/#comment-21) for pointing this out!